 See more information on the SAC and information on research carried out in the area of the SAC.

 Falmouth Harbour Commissioners is a member of the SAC Management Forum, a group of Relevant Authorities meeting regularly to discuss issues affecting the management of the SAC.
-Falmouth Harbour Commissioners is committed to working in partnership through the SAC Management Forum to achieve the conservation objectives contained in the SAC Management Plan.
+Falmouth Harbour Commissioners is committed to working in partnership through the SAC Management Forum to achieve the conservation objectives.

 There is a Special Protection Area (SPA) in the marine area from St Austell to Falmouth Bay, this is to protect 3 species of overwintering birds from October to March.
 The species under protection are the Black-throated diver, Great northern diver and Slavonian grebe.